Smugglers' Notch Vermont - Press Releases

 -Little children as young as 2 1/2 develop beginning skills

--A fun day matches up with toddler attention span and physical capabilities
+-A fun session matches up with toddler attention span and physical capabilities

 -Home base is cozy TREASURES child care center

 -Program includes introductory session, equipment and helmet rental, snack and lunch (the Resort's Classic and Summit vacation packages offer a 25 percent discount on the Little Rascals on Snow program)